cnsunyour/beancount.el/README.md

 This package is forked from
 https://bitbucket.org/blais/beancount/src/default/editors/emacs/beancount.el .

-And made the following changes:
+And made the following change:

 - Read the account names from the specified accounts files and provide it to the autocomplete function.